The 7 Deadly Sins of Developing Buyer Personas

 Mistake #1: Making Assumptions

-The first three mistakes that marketers often make go together.
+The first three mistakes that marketers often make in buyer persona development go together.

 When creating buyer personas for the first time, it’s easy to fall into the trap of making assumptions—our audience is only 13- to 18-year-olds in suburban areas, for example.
 This may be based on anecdotal information (a salesperson’s opinion), your “gut,” or perhaps a customer survey from five years ago.
 But how do you know if those assumptions are accurate?